zvada/technology/docs/infrastructure/koji-policy-writing.md

 Koji permissions and policy
 ---------------------------

-These are some notes I wrote on koji acls/policy doing some source diving in the koji code.
+These are some notes I wrote on Koji ACLs/policy after doing some source diving in the Koji code.
+The version of Koji was 1.6.0.

-EDIT: I later found some documentation at <https://docs.pagure.org/koji/defining_hub_policies/>.
+I later found some documentation at <https://docs.pagure.org/koji/defining_hub_policies/>.
 Go read it, that page has better examples.

-### Default policies (defined in `hub/kojixmlrpc.py`)
+### Default policies (defined in hub/kojixmlrpc.py)

     build_from_srpm =
            has_perm admin :: allow